RustySnek/getting-started-with-liveview/GUIDE.md

 end
 ```

 The `edit_article` receives the params based on our input names and values.
-We match the title and body, then put them inside our url via `push_patch` which triggers the `handle_params` essentially creating and assigning a new article changeset.
-Then the `submit_article` which is triggered by form submit, attempts to create the article.
+We match the title and body, then put them inside our url via `push_patch` which triggers the `handle_params` essentially creating and assigning a new form with `:validate` action that contains the article changeset.
+Then the `submit_article` which is triggered by form submit, attempts to create the article from the changeset inside the form with `:insert` action.
 In case of success it displays a [flash message](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#put_flash/3) with success, prepends the new article to the articles assign without having to retrieve them from database again and returns us to the `:index` live_action.
 On failure we don't have to do much aside of displaying a failure message via flash.

 #### 7.3.1 Validations and Displaying Error Messages
 Try creating a new article without a title or body.
 You should see `can't be blank` error messages under the title input and body input.
 These validations for the article `title` and `body` field were created for us in the schema that was generated when we ran `mix phx.gen.schema`.
 Open `lib/blog/my_blog/article.ex` and notice the usage of `validate_required` in the `changeset` function: